 In the event of an accident, the high voltage system must be disabled.
-The cut-off switch must be disconnected from the high voltage battery according to one of the methods described in page 5-8 to disable the vehicle.
+The cut-off switch must be disconnected from the high voltage battery according to one of the methods described in pages 5-8 to disable the vehicle.

-Towing the Electrified G80 is not different from towing a conventional electric vehicle.
+Towing the Electrified GV70 is not different from towing a conventional electric vehicle.
 If emergency towing is necessary, we recommend having it done by an authorized Hyundai dealer or a commercial tow-truck service.
 Proper lifting and towing procedures are necessary to prevent damage to the vehicle.
 The use of wheel dollies or flatbed is recommended.

-A CAUTION
+▲ CAUTION

 - Do not tow with sling-type equipment.
-Use a wheel lift or flatbed equipment. - Never tow the vehicle with the front wheels on the ground (forward or backward), as this may cause fire or damage to the motor. - If side airbags are equipped, make sure to turn off the ignition and tow it.
-If the vehicle is towed while the ignition is on, airbags may be deployed.
+Use wheel lift or flatbed equipment. - Never tow the vehicle with the front wheels on the ground (forward or backward), as this may cause a fire or damage to the motor. - If side airbags are equipped, make sure to turn off the ignition and tow it.
+If the vehicle is titled while ignition on, airbag can be deployed.